Greginkansas/-openhab-openhab1wiki/Amazon-DynamoDB-Persistence.md

+**Please note that this plugin is still in development and not officially available.**

 <!-- Using MarkdownTOC plugin for Sublime Text to update the table of contents (TOC) -->
 <!-- MarkdownTOC depth=3 autolink=true bracket=round -->